docentDavid/front-end-development/README.md

 ### 2. From Fetch to Axios

 In the previous session, you fetched products using fetch.
-This works fine if you just want to get data from an API-endpoint.
+This works fine when you just want to fetch data from an API-endpoint.
 Now switch to axios and implement the full CRUD functionality: - **Create:** add new products - **Read:** retrieve and display products - **Update:** modify existing products - **Delete:** remove products